austinhaas/gif-encoder/README.md

 ### Notes

 This is a low-level implementation of the GIF spec.
-This may be useful to users who would like to generate gifs from code, or include the ability to render gifs from an application.
+It may be useful to those who would like to generate gifs from code or include the ability to render gifs from an application.
 It does not include any additional features, such as image format decoding, or drawing or compositing tools.

+The Netcape Looping Application Extension is included.

 The Plain Text Extension is not implemented.

 ### Usage

-See `api.cljc` for an example, user-friendly interface built-on the low-level implementation, and `examples.cljc` for examples of creating gifs using that API.
+See `api.cljc` for an example user-friendly interface built-on the low-level implementation, and `examples.cljc` for examples of creating gifs using that API.